 Employees in certain sectors, such as the security sector and the cleaning sector, have other minimum rates of pay.
 The rules for these sectors are set out in Employment Regulation Orders (EROs) made by Joint Labour Committees.
 You can find out more in our page, Employment agreements and orders.

 For the purposes of the minimum wage, your gross wage (your total pay before any money is deducted, such as tax or pension contributions) includes:

 - Your basic salary

 - Any shift premium (for example, extra Sunday pay)

 If you get food (known as board) or accommodation (known as lodgings) from your employer, the following amounts are included in the minimum wage calculation:

-Employers must pay a national minimum wage to work experience placements, work trials, internships and any other employment practice involving unpaid work or working for room and board.
+Employers must pay a minimum wage to work experience placements, work trials, internships and any other employment practice involving unpaid work or working for room and board.

 How is my hourly rate calculated?

 The basic method of calculation is to divide the gross pay by the total number of hours worked, as set out in the National Minimum Wage Act 2000 Section 20.
 However, it must be clear from the start what pay is taken into account, what hours are included as working hours, and what period the calculation covers (the pay reference period, such as weekly or monthly pay).